groupe3ensg/geocluster/README.md

 ```
 $ sh boucle_dir.sh
 ```
-###killing the temporary geoserver and deleting the tmp reperotory
+###killing the temporary geoserver and deleting the tmp repertory
 ```
 $ docker kill $name_tmp
 $ rm -r tmp
 ```
 ## The script "boucle_dir.sh"
-In this script we run a loop that opy the data_dir of the temporary geoserver in the other geoserver containers.
+In this script we run a loop that copy the data_dir of the temporary geoserver in the other geoserver containers.

 ```
  for i in $(docker ps | grep geoserver:  | grep app_dbgeoser | awk '{print $1}')